Trump sways convention races for Michigan AG, elections jobs

 LANSING, Mich.
 (AP) — Former President Donald Trump’s extraordinary effort to mold Republicans’ 2022 tickets will be put to the test this weekend in Michigan, where thousands of party activists will endorse candidates, including in a contentious attorney general’s race.

 Trump, who continues to levy false claims about his 2020 loss in the swing state, is clear about his intentions.
-He wants to oust Democratic officials who ensured the results stayed intact and replace them with allies Matthew DePerno and Kristina Karamo, political newcomers who are running for attorney general and secretary of state, respectively.
+Come November, he wants to oust Democratic officials who ensured the results stayed intact and replace them with allies Matthew DePerno and Kristina Karamo, political newcomers who are running for attorney general and secretary of state, respectively.

 “This choice is not just about 2022.
 This is about ensuring the state of Michigan cannot be stolen from Republicans in 2024 or ever again,” Trump said Wednesday in a call with DePerno backers.

-His preferred slate for the state’s top law enforcement and election jobs is drawing criticism, however, within a wing of the GOP that views the candidates as unelectable in November and is frustrated that state party leaders have openly backed them rather than be neutral.
+His preferred slate for the state’s top law enforcement and election jobs is drawing criticism, however, within a wing of the GOP that views the candidates as unelectable in the fall and is frustrated that state party leaders have openly backed them rather than be neutral.

 “We’re going to find out if we’re going to be held hostage to second-tier candidates who can’t win general elections in pursuit of genuflecting to the dear leader, or if we’re going to focus on winning elections and making sure that conservatives control state government and make the policies that we all have to live under,” said Jason Roe, a former executive director of the Michigan Republican Party.

+In Michigan, nominees for state offices are chosen at party conventions except in gubernatorial and legislative primaries.

-DePerno helped a voter sue after human error led Antrim County to erroneously show a local victory for Joe Biden over Trump.
+DePerno helped a voter sue unsuccessfully after human error led Antrim County to erroneously show a local victory for Joe Biden over Trump.
 It was quickly corrected but was used to spread misinformation about voting equipment.

 DePerno’s main rival for the nomination is Tom Leonard, a former legislative leader and the party’s 2018 nominee.
 State Rep. Ryan Berman also is running.